Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Related Work

-\xhdr{Understanding humor detecting models} Many researchers have tried to understand how humans generate and perceive humor \cite{ThePrimerofHumorResearch}.
-By now, some of the resulting theories have been empirically verified.
-For instance, the analysis of the Unfun dataset produced evidence in favor of the \emph{General Theory of Verbal Humor} \cite{attardo1991script}.
-The original and unfunned headlines are generally opposed to each other along certain dimensions important to the human condition (e.g., \emph{high vs. low stature}, or \emph{obscene vs. non-obscene}).
-On the contrary, despite impressive recent progress, few have studied trained models.
-For instance, \cite{weller-seppi-2019-humor} or \cite{blinov-etal-2019-large} focus on reporting performances.
-Yet, to further advance the field of computational humor and NLP, it appears important to understand the capabilities of these modern transformers.
+\xhdr{Humor detection approaches} Researchers have applied humor detection techniques to several kinds of humor, e.g., irony \cite{wallace-etal-2015-sparse,reyes2013}, sarcasm \cite{gonzalez-ibanez-etal-2011-identifying}, or satire \cite{goldwasser-zhang-2016-understanding}.
+Various baselines have been proposed, such as statistical $n$-gram analysis \cite{Taylor04computationallyrecognizing} or classifiers based on human-crafted features \cite{purandare-litman-2006-humor,kiddon-brun-2011-thats}.
+Following the evolution of the NLP field, pretrained word vectors lead to further improvements \cite{yang-etal-2015-humor,cattle-ma-2018-recognizing}.
+Finally, deep learning approaches have become ubiquitous \cite{chen-soo-2018-humor,blinov-etal-2019-large}.
+In particular, transformers \cite{NIPS2017_7181} such as \BERT \cite{devlin-etal-2019-bert} are now used to recognize funny sentences \cite{weller-seppi-2019-humor} and generate funny texts \cite{horvitz-etal-2020-context} Many researchers have aimed to understand how humans generate and perceive humor \cite{ThePrimerofHumorResearch}.
+Some of the resulting theories have been empirically verified.
+For instance, an analysis of the Unfun.me dataset~\cite{west2019reverse} produced evidence in favor of the \emph{General Theory of Verbal Humor} \cite{attardo1991script}.
+The original and modified (``unfunned'') headlines are generally opposed to each other along certain dimensions important to the human condition (e.g., \emph{reasonable vs.\ absurd}, \emph{high vs.\ low stature}, or \emph{non-obscene vs.\ obscene}).
+On the contrary, despite impressive recent progress on automatic humor detection, the trained models have not been analyzed in depth.
+For instance, \newcite{weller-seppi-2019-humor} and \newcite{blinov-etal-2019-large} focus on reporting the performance of their transformer models.
+Yet, to further advance the field of computational humor and NLP in general, it is important to understand the capabilities of these models.